Jason Charles Miller

 Jason Charles Miller is an American musician, singer, and songwriter known for his solo career as well as being the lead vocalist and guitarist of the industrial rock band Godhead.
 He is a voice actor, appearing in various animation and video games.
-He is also part of the duo The Deadly Grind, and the duo RezoDrone; which has rose to fame for being featured in the acclaimed videogame Cyberpunk 2077.
-He has released solo albums in the country music, southern rock, and Americana genres.
+He is also part of the duo The Deadly Grind, and the duo RezoDrone; which has risen to fame for being featured in the acclaimed videogame Cyberpunk 2077.
+He has released solo albums in the country rock and southern rock genres.

 Early life

 In 1977, at the age of 5, Miller moved with his family to Clifton, Virginia where he would spend the remainder of his youth.
 Miller began singing opera music and playing the guitar while young, and began performing when he was six.
 He has three stepbrothers and one stepsister.

 Career

 Miller is the frontman and founder of the industrial rock band Godhead which was the only band signed to Marilyn Manson's Posthuman Records.
 Under Posthuman Records, Godhead released their fourth studio album 2000 Years of Human Error, which has sold over 100,000 copies in the United States.
-While a member of Godhead, Miller toured the world alongside acts like Marilyn Manson, Ozzy Osbourne, Black Sabbath, Disturbed, GWAR, Slipknot, Rammstein, Linkin Park, and Jonathan Davis of Korn.
+While a member of Godhead, Miller toured the world alongside acts like Marilyn Manson, Ozzy Osbourne, Black Sabbath, Disturbed, Gwar, Slipknot, Rammstein, Linkin Park, and Jonathan Davis of Korn.
 In 2002, Godhead's song "Penetrate" was re-released as a part of the Queen of the Damned soundtrack under Warner Music Group.
 The song earned Miller a Gold record.
 The band has sold over 250,000 albums worldwide.

 In 2004, Miller collaborated with Ben Moody and Jason Jones of Drowning Pool for the song "The End Has Come", which appeared on the soundtrack of the film The Punisher.
 Miller has also appeared on multiple Cleopatra Records tribute albums along with Julian Beeston, formerly of Nitzer Ebb.
 Miller's music was featured in the pilot episode of Hung.
 He was asked by Bret Michaels to remix the Rock of Love theme song for the Poison frontman's Custom Built solo album.